deors/deors-demos-microservices/readme.md

     - bookrecservice
     - bookrecedgeservice

 ### 1.8) Test services locally

 Once all the services are started, they will be available at the defined ports in the local host.

-Access the configuration service through some the actuator endpoints (remember it is currently unsecured):
+Access the configuration service through some of the actuator endpoints (remember they are currently unsecured):

     http://localhost:8888/health
     http://localhost:8888/env